RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 1. Trackability
    - At minimum, sufficient data of the rocket's operation must be available to rocket's operators during its operation.
 This means data expected to be delivered in real time during the rocket's operation must be delivered in real time.
    - The rocket's location must be able to be monitored and known at all times during its operation, as per the requirement of Saftey and the Client's requirement.
-   - Essential data that is not expected to be collected in realtime, must be able to be retrieved after the rocket's operation has ended.
+   - Essential data that is not expected to be collected in real-time, must be able to be retrieved after the rocket's operation has ended.

+1. Legal
+   - This project must be performed legally and with the permission of the applicable property owner(s).
+   - What we make and test must adhere to the rules and regulations of the relevant local authorities

 ### 3.8 Physical and Environmental Requirements